Healthy Women Image

 • Put your feet up to reduce varicose veins.
 Report any unusual skin changes such as yellowing of the skin (jaundice), blistering, severe itching, rashes or moles that change in color or size to your health care team.

 Sorry to break it to you but, if you've gotten used to your regular Botox injections, glycolic peels and microdermabrasion, it's time to get unused to them.
 Basically, you should avoid any medically unnecessary procedures or drugs during your pregnancy.
-And while you may feel those "lunchtime face-lifts" aesthetically necessary, they are definitely not medically necessary.
 The same goes for teeth whitening and hair coloring.

 You might be interested in